-The Administration's LBFO pales in comparison to our proposals, which address the root causes of the crisis we all are presently experiencing.
+The Administration's LBFO pales in comparison to our proposals, which address the root causes of the crisis we are all presently experiencing.
 It appears that many of the City's contributions served as mere placeholders or addressed obligatory housekeeping matters dictated by the State.
 Although the City has made some progress on minor issues, which our members will undoubtedly appreciate, we had hoped for more substantial efforts in terms of concrete proposals and working collaboratively on solutions to the deeper issues truly impacting this organization.

-We have made some progress by reaching tentative agreements on certain matters, and maintain hope for an overall agreement.
-However, if the City does not accept the terms enclosed in the attached proposal, it appears that declaring an impasse may become necessary.
+We have made some progress by reaching tentative agreements on certain matters and maintain hope for an overall agreement.
+However, if the City does not accept the terms enclosed in the attached proposal, we are declaring impasse.